badokun/lightning-metrics/docs/bonus.md

 Donations

-If you feel like this has beenn useful and wish to donate, feel free to send a satoshi or two to this address, obviously use Lightning for near free instant transfers:
+If you feel like this has been useful and wish to donate, feel free to send a satoshi or two to this address, obviously use Lightning for near free instant transfers:

 * 👉 BTC: `bc1qx2hn38vc8f0fkn3hu8pmpuglg35ctqvx2rzzjs`
 * 👉 Lightning: <https://tippin.me/@rubberroad>